Pneumovax 23 (Pneumococcal Polysaccharide Vaccine)

 Medical Conditions to Discuss

-Tell your doctor if you have heart or lung problems, idiopathic thrombocytopenic purpura (ITP – a disease causing unusual bleeding or bruising), blood problems, current infection or high temperature, are currently receiving or recently received radiotherapy or chemotherapy, have been vaccinated with a pneumococcal vaccine before, or have allergies to other medicines, vaccines, or substances.
+Check with your doctor if you have heart or lung problems, idiopathic thrombocytopenic purpura (ITP – a bleeding disorder), blood problems, current infection or high temperature, are currently receiving radiotherapy or chemotherapy, have been vaccinated with a pneumococcal vaccine before, or have allergies to other medicines, vaccines, or substances.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or planning to become pregnant.
 It is not known whether the vaccine is harmful to an unborn baby.
-Your doctor will give you Pneumovax 23 only if clearly needed.
-It is also not known whether Pneumovax 23 passes into breast milk.
+Your doctor will only give you Pneumovax 23 if clearly needed.
+It is also not known whether the vaccine passes into breast milk.
 Your doctor will discuss the possible risks and benefits if you are breastfeeding.

 Drug Interactions